Escherbach/Seq-Roadmap/README.md

 data-acronym-form="singular+short">COGS</span> of consumables.
-This cost, in turn, is primarily driven by the cost of manufacturing nanopore arrays, whose cost scales linearly with chip area <span class="citation" data-cites="Whiteford2022notes_on_nanopores"></span>.
+This cost, in turn, is primarily driven by the cost of manufacturing nanopore arrays, whose cost scales linearly with chip area <span class="citation" data-cites="Whiteford2022notes_on_nanopores">(Nava Whiteford 2022d)</span>.
 It follows that the two available levers for cost-optimization are reducing the required area or using lower-cost materials or fabrication procedures.</p>
 <p>From published patents <span class="citation"
-data-cites="ont-array-patent"></span>, it is possible to infer that the design employed by ONT presently requires the use of non-standard fabrication facilities able to process novel materials, such as <span data-acronym-label="MEMS" data-acronym-form="singular+short">MEMS</span>
+data-cites="ont-array-patent">(Hyde et al. 2022)</span>, it is possible to infer that the design employed by ONT presently requires the use of non-standard fabrication facilities able to process novel materials, such as <span data-acronym-label="MEMS" data-acronym-form="singular+short">MEMS</span> fabrication facilities.
-fabrication facilities.
 Thus, the cost is likely to be driven driven by the limited capacity of MEMS fabrication facilities globally, rather than by the fundamental cost of materials and fabrication procedures.</p>
 <p>The potential to replace MEMS fabrication with a less costly process
 is worth investigating as a pathway of achieving a device that fits the point-of-care specifications.
 There are potentially many approaches to